bjongbloedt/menu/README.md

 ### Via apistar (from scratch)

+Note that this way will not bootstrap data in sqlite

 #### Prereqs

 This project is based on python 3.6.
 Please see this [link](https://docs.python.org/3/using/index.html) on information about installing python